Large-scale real-time signal processing in physics experiments: The ALICE TPC FPGA pipeline: User logic for data processing

 Each pedestal correction core processes one link data stream and handles two \gls{ADC} values in parallel.
 With \num{20} independent cores operating concurrently, the system achieves the necessary throughput (\num{1600} samples for \num{20} links each 40 clock cycles).

 \Figref{fig:TPC_UL_PEDCORE} shows the processing pipeline.
 In the first stage, the channel-specific scaling factor $k_\text{pad}$ for common-mode correction (\cf \secref{sec:UL:Blocks:CMC}) is retrieved from configuration memory.
 The \nbit{6} \textit{Channel-ID} from the time info stream is used to address this lookup.
 In the subsequent stages, each sample undergoes the common-mode adjustment, pedestal subtraction, and suppression of values below threshold.
 Underflow and overflow protection are applied, matching the \gls{ADC}’s dynamic range (\num{0} to \num{1023}).
 A debug mode can redirect selected \gls{ADC} channels to output the common-mode value instead of the sample values, aiding diagnostics and calibration.
-The pipeline relies on fixed delays to keep all data streams and correction parameters precisely aligned in time, ensuring each sample is processed with its matching common-mode and pedestal values.
-Consequently, minor delay elements, implemented as registers or shift registers, are inserted as required to ensure proper timing alignment.

 \begin{landscape}

 \end{landscape}